-- The "ESP/TCS Indicator Light" and the "ESP/BAS Malfunction Indicator Light" will turn on momentarily each time the ignition switch is turned ON. - Each time the ignition is turned ON, the ESP System will be ON even if it was turned OFF previously. - The ESP Control System will make buzzing or clicking sounds when it is active.
-This is normal: the sounds will stop when the ESP becomes inactive following the maneuver that caused the ESP activation.
+• The "ESC Activation/Malfunction Indicator Light" and the "ESC OFF Indicator Light" come on momentarily each time the ignition switch is turned ON.

+- Each time the ignition is turned ON, the ESC system will be ON even if it was turned off previously. - The ESC system will make buzzing or clicking sounds when it is active.
+This is normal; the sounds will stop when ESC becomes inactive following the maneuver that caused the ESC activation.